anditv21/panel/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**Error log**
+Please include the error message of the error log if possible.

 **Additional context**
 Add any other context about the problem here.